-- For patients at highest risk for NSF, do not exceed the recommended Gadavist (gadobutrol) dose and allow a sufficient period of time for elimination of the drug from the body prior to any readministration [see WARNINGS AND PRECAUTIONS].
+- For patients at highest risk for NSF, do not exceed the recommended Gadavist dose and allow a sufficient period of time for elimination of the drug from the body prior to any readministration [see WARNINGS AND PRECAUTIONS].

-Gadavist (gadobutrol) Injection is a paramagnetic macrocyclic contrast agent administered for magnetic resonance imaging.
-The chemical name for gadobutrol is 10-[(lSR,2RS)-2,3-dihydroxy-l- hydroxymethylpropyl]-l,4,7,10-tetraazacyclododecane-l,4,7-triacetic acid, gadolinium complex.
+Gadavist (gadobutrol) injection is a paramagnetic macrocyclic contrast agent administered for magnetic resonance imaging.
+The chemical name for gadobutrol is 10-[(1SR,2RS)-2,3-dihydroxy-1- hydroxymethylpropyl]-1,4,7,10-tetraazacyclododecane-1,4,7-triacetic acid, gadolinium complex.
 Gadobutrol has a molecular formula of C18H31GdN4O9 and a molecular weight of 604.72.

-Gadavist (gadobutrol) is a clear, colorless to pale yellow solution containing 1 mmol gadobutrol (equivalent to 604.72 mg gadobutrol) per mL as the active ingredient and the excipients calcobutrol sodium, trometamol, hydrochloric acid (for pH adjustment) and water for injection.
-Gadavist (gadobutrol) contains no preservatives.
+Gadavist is a sterile, clear, colorless to pale yellow solution containing 604.72 mg gadobutrol per Ml (equivalent to 1 mmol/mL) as the active ingredient and the excipients calcobutrol sodium, trometamol, hydrochloric acid (for pH adjustment) and water for injection.
+Gadavist contains no preservatives.

-The main physico-chemical properties of Gadavist (gadobutrol) (1 mmol/mL solution for injection) are listed below:
+The main physicochemical properties of Gadavist (1 mmol/mL solution for injection) are listed below: